mwalden2004/mwalden2004/README.md

 ### New Stuff

-I've recently gotten into Kubernetes and managed infastructure.
-I am currently working on a project that uses Kubernetes and Github to create scalable releases worldwide.
+I am currently working on learning NuxtJS, and Next.JS to create scalable, reliable, and tested infastructure.

 ### Experience